 Minimum MBA Course Requirements: A grade of a C- (70%) is considered a minimum passing grade for courses at the graduate level.
 Any grade below this minimum passing standard is considered a failing grade for program progression and for financial aid purposes.
-Completion of the required curriculum with a minimum cumulative GPA of 3.00; a grade of D+ or lower will not count toward meeting graduation requirements.
+Completion of the required curriculum with a minimum cumulative GPA of 3.00 is required for graduation; a grade of D+ or lower will not count toward meeting graduation requirements.